MicrosoftDocs/defender-docs/defender-endpoint/evaluate-mda-using-mde-security-settings-management.md

 1. Go to **Endpoints > Configuration management > Endpoint security policies > Windows policies > Create new policy**.
 1. Select **Windows 10, Windows 11, and Windows Server** from the **Select Platform** drop-down list.
 1. Select **Microsoft Defender Antivirus** from the **Select Template** drop-down list.
 1. Select **Create policy**.
+The **Create a new policy** page appears.
-1. On the **Basics** page, enter a name and description for the profile; then, choose **Next**.
+1. On the **Basics** page, enter a name and description for the profile in the **Name** and **Description** fields, respectively.
+1. Select **Next**.
-1. On the **Settings** page, expand the groups of settings and configure those settings you want to manage with this profile.
-The groups of settings you can expand and the edits you can make in these settings are mentioned in the following tables:
+1. On the **Settings** page, expand the groups of settings.
+1. From these groups of settings, select those settings that you want to manage with this profile.
+1. Set the policies for the chosen groups of settings by configuring the settings as described in the following tables:

 **Real-time Protection (Always-on protection, real-time scanning)**

-To configure the Real-time protection service, set the policies as described in the following table:

 |Description  |Settings  |
 |---------|---------|
 |Allow Realtime Monitoring|Allowed|